 Should I Hire an Accountant for My Small Business?

-Accounting or recordkeeping is often thought of as a “necessary evil,” produced and maintained to meet government reporting requirements, particularly taxes.
+Accounting or recordkeeping is generally considered of as a “necessary evil,” created and managed to meet government reporting obligations, particularly taxes.

-Accounting and recordkeeping systems are designed to help you make educated customer, marketing, pricing, and vendor decisions, not only to comply with the law.
+Accounting and recordkeeping systems are designed to help you make smart customer, marketing, pricing, and vendor decisions, not merely to comply with the law.

-The activities involved with a company’s accounting and recordkeeping system, as well as concerns for who should do the job and the distinctions between an accountant and a bookkeeper, are discussed in this piece.
+The duties involved with a company’s accounting and recordkeeping system, as well as considerations regarding who should execute the job and the distinctions between an accountant and a book-keeper, are explored in this essay.

 We’ll also assist you in determining whether or not you should engage an accountant.

-- Making a transaction: Transactions include sales, goods acquired, employee pay and benefits, hours worked, rent, IT, insurance, office supplies, and other expenses paid.
+- Making a transaction: Transactions consist of sales made, items purchased, wages and benefits paid to employees, number of hours worked, rent, information technology, insurance, office supplies, and any other expenses paid.

-- The status of potential clients, sales made, sales made where customers have not yet paid, expenditure comparisons with the budget and the same time last year, different tax reports, financial statements, and information needed to fulfill bank loan covenants are all examples of reports.
+- Reports can include a variety of information, such as the status of potential clients, sales made, sales made where customers have made the purchase but have not yet paid, expenditure comparisons with the budget and with the same time last year, various tax reports, financial statements, and information required to fulfil bank loan covenants.